kurdin/console-remote/README.md

 <a href="http://console.re">Console.Re</a> connector (client) script works in **<a href="#supported-platforms">all major browsers</a>** (desktop or mobile) and **node.js** servers running on Linux, Mac, and Windows.

-*Note:* This is a client script, not a server, with this code you can connect and send messages to any **project-channel-name** you want on our public `http://console.re` server, you can see your logs at `http://console.re/project-channel-name`.
-If you need your own privet server with  support or API customization, please <a href="#public-and-private-servers">read this section</a> and <a href="http://console.re/#contact">contact us</a>.
+*Note:* This is a client script, not a server, with this code, you can connect and send messages to any **project-channel-name** you want on our public `http://console.re` server, you can see your logs at `http://console.re/project-channel-name`.
+If you need your own private server with  support or API customization, please <a href="#public-and-private-servers">read this section</a> and <a href="http://console.re/#contact">contact us</a>.

-*Warning:* **Use this for Development environment only.
+*Warning:* **Use this for development environment only.
 Please DO NOT USE IT ON PRODUCTION WEBSITES AND SERVERS.**

 For the latest updates follow [@consolere](https://twitter.com/consolere) on twitter.